By Michael Nguyen

 Peer Reviewed

 Griffith Hughes was the first to describe the grapefruit in 1750, naming it the “forbidden fruit†of Barbados for unknown reasons.
-Centuries later, it seems as if …
+Centuries later, it seems as …

 By Johanna Hase, MD